acy925/CS598DLH_Project/README.md

 The content of this repository can be divided into two parts:

 - Tools for build benchmark dataset to get the in-hospital-mortality data.
-- The reproduced model of Concare .
+- The reproduced model of ConCare.

 ## Requirements